Via Alpina daljinska pot, Tamar Valley, Foto Uroš Ledinek

 All stages of the trail are well-marked with the Via Alpina sign.
 Along the way, there are many information boards, as well as food and lodging options.

-Set out and hike one of the five Via Alpina trails.
-You can choose between the Red, Purple, Yellow, Green and Blue Trails, each of which has a number of stages.
+Set out and hike one the Via Alpina trail.
 Individual stages are not technically demanding and are suitable for all hikers.
 Some stages are more difficult to complete in winter and in heavy snowfall.

 When setting out, check the weather conditions and ensure you’re well-prepared.
 Follow the guidelines for safe mountain hiking.